MLFP-90803-SP24-FinalProjects/Team17-FinalProject/README.md

 We are going to do GitFlow development because that is what we are used to in previous projects.
 We prefer having a develop branch and several feature/chore branches.

 **3.Communication: Outline how the team will communicate — including frequency and methods (e.g., email, WhatsApp, team meetings).
 What is the maximum expected response time?**
-Whatsapp and carrier pigeon across the park.
+We will communicate via WhatsApp.
 Max response time of 2 days, preferred within 4 hrs.
+If we have trouble, we will pull our TA and/or Prof GS into the loop.

 **4. Decision-Making: How will decisions be made in this team?
 How will you stay on track?
 Do you plan on having meetings or any strategies for working through your final project**